esmaeilzadehayub/Installing-Elasticsearch-inside-a-Kubernetes-cluster-and-monitoring/README.md

 3. Aggregations

 # Deleting ElasticSearch indices periodically using Curator and Cron Job
+  We use curator-cronjob.yaml for This configuration will clean up the indices older
 # Installation

 We will be working with the list of contents :